IFRS 15, policies, judgements, paras 110-128 certain disclosures, construction, support services

 Pre-contract costs are expensed as incurred until preferred bidder status is awarded at which point further costs are capitalised as there is a high probability that the Group would be able to recover these costs.
 Amounts subsequently recovered in respect of pre-contract costs that have been written off before preferred bidder status was awarded are recognised in full in the income statement when they are received in cash.

-a) Revenue and margin recognition (judgement and estimate)
+a) Revenue and margin recognition (estimate)

 The Group’s revenue recognition and margin recognition policies, which are set out in Notes 2.4 and 2.5, are central to how the Group values the work it has carried out in each financial year.